pnripekfiratli/pnripekfiratli/README.md

 ### Hi there 👋

-👀 I’m interested in Data science
+👀 I’m interested in Data science, Python, C#

-🌱 I’m currently learning Data science and analytics, Python
+🌱 I’m currently learning Data science and analytics and also C#

 📫 How to reach me: pinaripek88@gmail.com